 - Sudden high temperature (usually 102°F/38.8°C or higher)

-- Vomitina
+- Vomiting

 - Diarrhea

 - A sunburn-like rash

 - Muscle aches

 - Dizziness

 - Fainting or feeling faint when standing up

-Any of these symptoms could be an indication of TSS, though they may not experience all of them.
-If they are using tampons and have any of these symptoms, they should:
+Any of these symptoms could be an indication of TSS, though a woman may not experience all of them.
+If a woman is using tampons and has any of these symptoms, she should:

-- Remove the tampon immediately and contact a doctor. - Tell the doctor they have been using tampons and are concerned about TSS.
+- Remove the tampon immediately and contact a doctor. - Tell the doctor she has been using tampons and is concerned about TSS.